cablelabs/snaps-boot/doc/source/install/install.md

 If it is not running, then double check the hosts.yaml file and look at /var/log/syslog for error messages.

-Manually verify tftp-hpa service is running or not, using below given
+Manually verify tftp-hpa service is running or not, using the given command below:
-command:

 ```
 sudo systemctl status tftpd-hpa